DrDeLaBill/monitoring_module/README.md

 ### Status indication

+The device has an external single-color lamp and an internal two-colors LED, that indicates the internal device state.

 | State | Internal LED | External lamp |
 | --- | --- | --|
 | Pump disabled | Red LED: 6 sec - off, 300 msec - on; green LED: off | lamp: 6 sec - off, 300 msec - on |